-3 weeks - 10-4 hours of lecture and 0-6 hours of discussion per week 6 weeks - 5-2 hours of lecture and 0-3 hours of discussion per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Letter grade.
-Alternate method of final assessment during regularly scheduled final exam group (e.g., presentation, final project, etc.).
-Exploring Career Options as a Mental Health Practitioner: Read Less [-] PSYCH 88 Data Science for Cognitive Neuroscience 3 Units Terms offered: Spring 2018 The human brain is a complex information processing system and is currently the topic of multiple fascinating branches of research.
+6 weeks - 2.5-5 hours of seminar per week 8 weeks - 2-4 hours of seminar per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
+Final Exam To be decided by the instructor when the class is offered.
+Sophomore Seminar: Read Less [-] PSYCH 88 Data Science for Cognitive Neuroscience 3 Units Terms offered: Spring 2018 The human brain is a complex information processing system and is currently the topic of multiple fascinating branches of research.
 Understanding how it works is a very challenging scientific task.
 In recent decades, multiple techniques for imaging the activity of the brain at work have been invented, which has allowed the field of cognitive neuroscience to flourish.
 Cognitive neuroscience is concerned with studying the neural mechanisms underlying various aspects of cognition, by relating the activity in the brain to the tasks being performed by it.
 This typically requires exciting collaborations with other disciplines (e.g. psychology, biology, physics, computer science).
 Data Science for Cognitive Neuroscience: Read More [+] Rules & Requirements Prerequisites: This course is a Data Science connector course and may only be taken concurrently with or after COMPSCI C8/INFO C8/STAT C8 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of laboratory per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Data Science for Cognitive Neuroscience: Read Less [-] PSYCH 98 Supervised Group Study 1 - 3 Units Terms offered: Spring 2016, Fall 2015, Spring 2015 Group study of selected topics.
 Enrollment restricted.
 See Introduction to Courses and Curriculum section of this catalog.
 Supervised Group Study: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of directed group study per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.

 Supervised Group Study: Read Less [-] PSYCH 99 Supervised Independent Study and Research 1 - 3 Units Terms offered: Fall 2013, Fall 2012, Spring 2012 Intended for freshmen and sophomores who wish to undertake a program of individual inquiry on a topic in psychology.
 Supervised Independent Study and Research: Read More [+] Rules & Requirements Prerequisites: 1 or consent of instructor and 3.4 GPA or higher Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer: